sijeeta/Nand2Tetris/README.md

 - Bit : Has two input and outputs a sum and carry
 - Register : Use 1 bit to make Registers where combining such 8 Registers generate RAM8.
 Registers have one input and a load.
 - RAM : hdl file to create sucessive RAM unit like RAM8, RAM64, RAM512, RAM4K , RAM16K
+- PC: Counters using Register, Incrementor and Mux16 chip to either load, increment or reset the input value

 ## Project04 🌟